Book reading makes a leader a more adept and articulate communicator.

 We need resources (books) that will aid us in working efficiently and effectively, resources that will thrive within the framework.

 I will begin tomorrow with my #1 most influential read: “How to Win Friends and Influence People” by Dale Carnegie.

 But before I begin, let me just say what prompted this opportunity to share these principles with you, it actually is a story about one of my nephews.
 A young man that I’m very close with.

-So, over the next few months, I’m going to share the 30 principles that are the cornerstone principles from the book, How to Win Friends and Influence People.
-And I look forward to sharing these 30 principles with you and hear your feedback.
+Over the next few weeks, I will begin by sharing 5 principles that are the cornerstone principles from the book, How to Win Friends and Influence People.
+I look forward to sharing these principles with you and hear your feedback.
 Hopefully you will be joining in on the conversation.
-These are going to be teachings that I have found to increase every aspect of my business and leadership as well as my personal and spiritual growth.
+These teachings have helped me to increase every aspect of my business and leadership as well as my personal and spiritual growth.